01micko/labbe-material-icons/README.md

 `make && make package` makes a tarball of the icons in the proper directory structure.

+## Config

+The default is to only build `bark` and `sage` colors but you can build all colors by editing `build.conf` or only one color if you like.

 ## Bugs

 Report them here including feature requests in the `issues` section.
 Offer up a pull request if you can fix a bug or add more icons.

+## licence

+GPL-V3.0 for code and CCBY-SA-4 (creative commons) for artwork.